jeffrafter/jeffrafter.github.io/content/blog/releasing-github-actions/index.md

           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
 ```

 Notice that the action is referenced by the username and action repository along with a versions number; in this case `@v1`.
 This version number refers to a tagged release.
 This helps ensure that that users of your action have consistent behavior (for example providing the correct inputs and seeing consistent outputs).
-As an action author you can make use of whatever versioning system you want (including semantic versions) however the actions runned will treat everything after the `@` as a ref[^ref] and expects and exact match.
+As an action author you can make use of whatever versioning system you want (including semantic versions) however the actions runner will treat everything after the `@` as a ref[^ref] and expects and exact match.

 [^ref]: Workflows can also refer to GitHub Actions by SHA.
 In many cases this is much safer as an author could make changes to the code for a given tag.